-Electric cars have been around for more than a century, so why is it that they are just starting to become a driving force in the car industry?
-Cars are changing rapidly due to an abundance of technological advances and fully autonomous cars are expected to be rolled out by 2020.
+Electric cars have been around for over a century, and yet they are only just beginning to become a driving force in the industry.
+With cars rapidly changing, thanks to technological advances, autonomous cars are expected by 2020.

-It’s sure to take time, but there’s a huge expectancy that an all-electric future will happen.
-Ministers were informed earlier this year that most new cars would have to be electric by 2030.
-There was a 27% increase in purchasing electric cars in 2017 compared to the previous year.
-However, if the government is to reach its target of three out of five cars being electric in just over 10 years, it’s argued that more must be done to make this a reality.
+It’s likely to take time but there is an expectancy that an all-electric car future is going to happen.
+Ministers have been informed that most new cars will need to be electric by 2030.
+With a 27% increase in electric car purchases, compared to previous years.
+If the government is to reach a target of 3 out of 5 cars to be electric within 10 years more needs to be done to make this a reality.

 The buzzword at the Frankfurt Motor Show in 2017 was ‘electrification’.
 This meant that every car of a certain brand will be available in an electric version.
 While there are currently models such as the Smart car available under its umbrella, Mercedes’ parent company, Daimler, announced at the German event that they too would have electric versions of its own fleet by 2022.
 Why not check out one of the many Mercedes A Class Finance plans that they have?
 There’s plenty available!
 However, this didn’t necessarily mean that they would be a fully electric battery-powered vehicle, as the term could also refer to hybrid models.